FlorianKrull/CompilerConstructionSS2019/specification.md

     c = a + b;    /* not supported */

-You'd have to do this via a loop, assigning every element:
+This needs to be rewritten as a loop in order to work:

     int i;
     i = 0;